We Built 127 High-Converting Websites. Here Are the Basic Website Requirements That Actually Drive Results.

 FAQ: Basic Website Requirements

-Q: How much should I spend on meeting these basic website requirements?
+How much should I spend to meet these website requirements?

-Q: What’s the most important basic website requirement to start with?
+What’s the single most important basic website requirement to fix first?

-A: Mobile optimisation.
-67% of your visitors are on phones.
-If your site doesn’t work on mobile, you’re losing the majority of potential customers immediately.
+Mobile optimisation.
+Since 67% of visitors are on a phone, a site that doesn’t work properly on mobile is losing the majority of its potential customers before they even see what you offer.

-Q: How do I know if my website meets these basic requirements?
+How do I check if my website already meets these basic requirements?

 More Helpful Articles for You:

-Ready to implement these basic website requirements for a high-converting website?
+Ready to implement these website requirements for a high-converting website?

 These related articles will guide you through each step: